aantron/bisect_ppx/README.md

     - Does a fresh build with `BISECT_ENABLE=yes`, causing the sources of the three libraries mentioned above to be instrumented.

-    - Runs the test suite. `bisect*.out` files with coverage data are produced as a side effect.
+    - Runs the test suite. `bisect*.coverage` files with coverage data are produced as a side effect.

     - Runs `bisect-ppx-report` to generate both the typical HTML report in `_coverage/index.html`, and also a textual summary in the terminal for very